 The issue that the mind without the body is not conceivable

-The mind can only be conceived separate from the body by someone ignorant of the nature of its connection to the body.
+If Physicalism is true, the mind can only be conceived separate from the body by someone ignorant of the nature of its connection to the body.
 E.g imagining yourself as a ghost floating through walls not interacting with the physical.
-What is being conceived of there is actually not the true mind, but a concept of the mind based on ignorance.
+What is being conceived of there, for all we know, is actually not the actual mind, but a concept of the mind based on ignorance.

 Descartes would respond that he gives us reasons to think we can conceive of the mind without the body, however.
 They have opposing properties – non-thinking/thinking and non-extended/extended.

-However, Descartes assumes that the way the mind appears to itself is how it really is, such that if it appears non-extended, then it is non-extended and thus cannot be an extended thing like the body.
+However, Descartes assumes that the way the mind appears to the mind is how the mind actually is, such that if it appears non-extended, then it is non-extended and cannot be an extended thing like the body.
 He thinks that a clear and distinct intellectual perception of the mind shows us what it really is; a mental substance with the essential property of thinking.
-However, perhaps the mind appears non-extended to itself while in fact being identical to the body/brain.
+However, perhaps the mind appears clearly and distinctly non-extended to itself while nonetheless in fact being identical to the body/brain.
 The problem for Descartes is that he thinks he knows what the mind is, and on that basis claims that his conceiving of it as separate to the body reflects reality.

 An empiricist would object to this assumption.
 Until we have discovered what consciousness actually is, we cannot decide that what people claim to imagine it to be really is consciousness.
 This seems to cast doubt on the validity of any conceivability argument.